BN2323/BN2323/README.md

 - Improving my **problem-solving and software engineering mindset**
 - Learning how to build **real-world projects**
 - Working on projects related to **education, games, and productivity**
+- Improving code **quality and clean**

 ---

 ## 📂 Featured Projects

-### 🎓 Capstone Project
+### 🎓 (Codify) Capstone Project
 A collaborative software engineering project focused on building a real-world platform with practical features, system design, and full-stack development.
+Classroom, assignment, and coding challenge management, with secure assessment and coding workspace.

 ### 🎮 Dashii
 A game project inspired by Geometry Dash, built using **Phaser + React**.